djst/website-howto/docs/resources.rst

 External Resources
 ==================

-Below are links to external resources.
+Below are links to external resources...

 ----